Docky37/poseidon/README.md

 ## Content:
-- This v1.0 version provides a security login layer with jwt authentication.
+- This v1.1 version provides SWAGGER2 Documentation.

 Previously:
 - The first version only contains the CRUD functionalities of the BidList class.